ScaledMarkets/dabl/langref/func_call_stmt.md

 post abc.jar to my_maven/myproject/abc.jar
 ```

-In this example, the word `to` is a preposition that is ignored by the Decl parser.
+In this example, the word `to` is a preposition that is ignored by the DABL parser.
 The set of ignored preopsitions is as follows:

 * from